madrobby/downtime/README.md

 * Freckle http://letsfreckle.com/downtime.json
 * DNSimple https://dnsimple.com/downtime.json

-If you provide downtime information, add your service to `services.json` so we and others can implement apps to fetch downtime information and provide useful services based on it.
+If you provide downtime information, add your service to `services.json` so we and others can implement apps that fetch downtime information and provide useful services based on it.

+This repository comes with a `downtime.js` and `downtime.html` example file that shows how you could use your `downtime.json` file to show a status page. **This example is a work in progress.**

 Project goals
 -------------

-* As simple as possible, with a file that can be hand-edited.
-When you have a downtime, you don't have time to mess around with complicated systems.
+* As simple as possible, with a single file that can be hand-edited as well as generated.
+  When you experience downtime, you don't have time to mess around with complicated syntax.
 * Use good defaults and don't use stuff that is academic.
-Keep it real-world, fast and most importantly simple.
+Keep it real-world, fast, and most importantly simple.
-* A single text file should contain all information for your app or service
 * Be able to easily use the information for a status site for your app or service, with a template that has zero external references or requirements (except for JavaScript being enabled), and works in as many browsers as possible.
 Just HTML & the JSON data.